ihsoft/TimberbornModsUnity/Assets/MorePaths/StaticFiles/ThunderstorePackage/README.md

 # More Platforms

 You know what would be boring?
 Only having one path!
 With this mod u can use different paths to diversify your city!
-Some also have buffs which require to be build, but will double the walking speed of your beavers.

-# Disclaimer!

-This plugin is currently only supported in the **experimental** version of Timberborn.

 ## Shoutout